This guide describes the configuration of a PPTP connection on Windows XP using the Operating System's built in client.

 You might want to open the firewall later for certain programs that need to have communication directly with your machine.

-Now change to the Advanced tab.
+Change to the Advanced tab.

 Make sure that the VPN connection is checked, so the firewall is active for it.
 Close this dialog window by clicking OK.